 Escape Rooms – Entertainment for Everyone

-If you look at the demographics of players, 19% are corporate who use escape rooms for team building.
+If you look at the demographics of players, 19% are corporate who use escape rooms for team building in Milton Keynes.
 Around 11% of audience includes couples who are on date and 19% of audience is younger which is 19 years old or younger than that.
 Unlike other forms of gaming, escape room games attract players of both genders equally.

 Beginning of the New Entertainment Market